Mo0l1/Case-Study/README.md

 - This analysis aims to uncover behavioral patterns that can inform a marketing strategy focused on converting casual riders into annual members.

 ### Background
 Cyclistic's finance team has determined that annual members are significantly more profitable than casual riders.
-Based on this insight, Director of Marketing has decided to focus future marketing efforts on converting existing casual riders into members, rather than acquiring entirely new customers — since riders who already use the service are considered a more efficient and cost-effective target group.
+Based on this insight the Director of Marketing has decided to focus future marketing efforts on converting existing casual riders into members, rather than acquiring entirely new customers, since riders who already use the service are considered a more efficient and cost-effective target group.

 This analysis will directly inform the design of a marketing campaign aimed at casual riders.